Spinal Injury Support for Children and Young People

 Children and young people under the age of 18 make up around 3% of the population annually who sustain a spinal cord injury.

-Bolt Burdon Kemp is therefore delighted to be able to work with the Back Up Trust, a spinal injury charity which seeks to support children and young adults when they become paralysed.
+Bolt Burdon Kemp is delighted to be able to work with the Back Up Trust, a spinal injury charity which seeks to support children and young adults when they become paralysed.

 Back Up Trust services and support for children and young people